 While you could choose to eat your banana bread cold, keeping it at room temperature is fine.
 If stored in an airtight container at room temperature, your bread can last up to 5 days.

-You can eat it as it, with a smear of butter when warmed or with a dusting of powdered sugar.
-There’s a lot of different ways you can enjoy this cake-like-bread.
+You can eat cake mix banana bread as it, with a smear of butter when warmed or with a dusting of powdered sugar.
+There's a lot of different ways you can enjoy this cake-like-bread.

 Yes.
 Bananas do very well in the freezer.
 Simply store ripe bananas in an airtight baggie in the freezer for up to 3 months, thaw, and use as needed for recipes.